IBM-Cloud/oneoff/README.md

 application.
 This makes running manual configuration tasks (initialize this database, upgrade this table schema, etc.) during deployment a challenge...

-There are a number of ways to ~~hack~~ work around this but they rely on manual deployment steps, e.g. *deploy a single instance of your application with a custom start command*. **Yuck.**
+There are a [number](https://docs.cloudfoundry.org/devguide/services/migrate-db.html) [of](https://docs.18f.gov/getting-started/cf-ssh/) [ways](https://blog.starkandwayne.com/2014/07/14/running-one-time-tasks-in-cloud-foundry/) to ~~hack~~ work around this but they rely on manual deployment steps, e.g. *temporarily deploy a single instance of your application with a custom start command*. **Yuck.**

-Using oneoff, you define your tasks as code which are automatically run during the normal deployment. ...No more [snowflake ops](http://martinfowler.com/bliki/SnowflakeServer.html).
+Using oneoff, you define your tasks as code which are automatically run during the normal deployment.

 oneoff provides the following features...